DryoX/Bot-Maybe/README.md

 This bot is modified by my self!

 Change Log!
-* From Client to Bot
+* From Client to Bot!
-* From StartsWith to Cmd
+* From StartsWith to Cmd!
 * Added more command!

-I've modified this bot so people can use it easyly!
+I've modified this bot so people can use it easily!

 its not hard at all!